jonthegeek/rapid/tests/testthat/_snaps/components-security_scheme-oauth2-scopes.md

       as_scopes("a")
     Condition
       Error:
-      ! `x` must be a named character vector.
+      ! `"a"` must be a named character vector.

 # as_scopes() errors informatively for bad classes